colinnewell/pcap2mysql-log/README.md

 Wireshark is as ever a useful reference for looking at what's going on.
 Both by looking at packet captures, and by looking at it's code.

+## Thanks

+A big thank you to Nadja for helping figure out the MySQL traffic and starting some of the code when it was at a nascent stage.
+Her help got it going at a point where I was feeling blocked.

+Wireshark has provided a useful reference point for checking my results.

+The Lottip program also gave me confidence that this sort of thing could be done.

 ## References

 * Wireshark's [packet-mysql.c](https://github.com/wireshark/wireshark/blob/master/epan/dissectors/packet-mysql.c)